The hike to Mount Storm King is a short but grueling hike in Olympic National Park. From the peak, you get a spectacular view of Lake Crescent.

 Don’t underestimate this hike.
 It’s short but it is tough.
 Most of the time is spent hiking up through the trees, without much of a view.
-You really don’t get to see much until you are almost at the top of Mt.
-Storm King.
+You really don’t get to see much until you are almost at the top of Mount Storm King.

 If you want a hike that offers amazing panoramic views, we recommend hiking to Mount Angeles from Hurricane Ridge.
 This is another tough hike, but you are treated to jaw-dropping views for the entire hike.
-Even if you skipped the end of the hike (the strenuous hike plus rock scramble up Mount Angeles), you would still have better views (in our opinion) than those from Mt.
-Storm King.
+Even if you skipped the end of the hike (the strenuous hike plus rock scramble up Mount Angeles), you would still have better views (in our opinion) than those from Mount Storm King.

 Tips to Have the Best Experience

 This hike is best done on a clear day.
 If it’s cloudy, you won’t get to see the amazing views that you worked so hard for.
 Check the weather forecast before you go and if you will be in Olympic National Park for multiple days, consider hiking this trail on the clearest weather day.